‘What Did You Do Last Week?’ 11 Better Ways to Succeed at Performance Management

 By expressing your confidence and explaining your intentions, you’ve set up your A-teamer for success.

 Frank is likely to grumble no matter who you pair him with or how you explain things, but you will have at least given him a reason to make an effort and indicated how you’ll measure success.
-And if it works, Frank will stop being a drag on the overall team’s performance and show other marginal employees a path to grow, if they want it.
+And if it works, Frank will stop being a drag on the overall team’s performance and show other marginal employees a path to grow if they want it.

-Are employees content in their current role?
+- Are employees content in their current role?
 Anyone doing a job that they simply don’t like is never going to produce really good work.

-Are there underlying personal issues involved?
+- Are there underlying personal issues involved?

-In most cases, taking the time to understand why issues are arising and being clear-eyed about helping employees to learn and grow is worth the investment in time and money.
+In most cases, taking the time to understand why issues are arising and being clear-eyed about helping employees learn and grow is worth the investment in time and money.

 Keep it specific and ask them to come to the session prepared to share their own impression of how they are doing.